These Are All of the "Words of the Year" From 1990 to Today

 It's certainly a sad situation when "weapons of mass destruction" (or WMD) is chosen as the word of the year.
 But that was what happened in 2002 when the United States attempted to track down possible chemical and biological weapons as well as nuclear bombs in Iraq.

-At the turn of the century, the world was ready to recognize and embrace the "metrosexual," a man who cared about his appearance and was savvy about style.
+At the turn of the century, the world was finally ready to recognize and embrace the "metrosexual," a man who cared about his appearance and was savvy about style.
 In 2003, it became the ADS's word of the year.

-Nearly 15 years later, The Telegraph stated that the "metrosexual is dead—and a new kind of sensitive man killed him," one who appreciates a "greater depth and meaning" and "place[s] the highest value on dependability, reliability, honesty, and loyalty."
+Nearly 15 years later, The Telegraph claimed that the "metrosexual is dead—and a new kind of sensitive man killed him," one who appreciates a "greater depth and meaning" and "place[s] the highest value on dependability, reliability, honesty, and loyalty."
 We can all get behind that, right?

 2004: red/blue/purple states